7RU7H/Archive/Foothold/Active-Directory/Active-Directory-Footholding.md

 [Medium: Pwning Printers with LDAP Pass-Back Attack](https://medium.com/r3d-buck3t/pwning-printers-with-ldap-pass-back-attack-a0d8fa495210)

 ## Authentication Relays
-Server Message Block(SMB) protocol allows client-server communication and is used AD networks various utilities and administration.
+Server Message Block(SMB) protocol allows client-server communication and is used in AD networks various utilities and administration.
 Previous versions have numerous vulnerabilities and exploits, some setting run legacy systems that do not support newer versions of SMB.
-For more SMB related recon see [[SMB-Recon-Cheatsheet]]
+For more SMB related recon see [[SMB-Recon-Cheatsheet]].

 - **Intercepting NetNTLM Challenge**

 Use [[Responder-Cheatsheet]] to poison the responses during NetNTLM authentication tricking the client to communicate with responder not the server.
 On a real LAN, Responder will attempt to poison any  Link-Local Multicast Name Resolution (LLMNR),  NetBIOS Name Servier (NBT-NS), and Web Proxy Auto-Discovery (WPAD) requests that are detected.